BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 - **POST_NOTIFICATIONS (Android 13+):** Used to display optional local morning cycle reminders when the user has enabled notification categories and system notification permission is granted.
 - **RECEIVE_BOOT_COMPLETED:** Used to reschedule the next local morning reminder after the device restarts (and after the app is updated, where applicable).

-The app does **not** declare the Android **INTERNET** permission, and the application code does not upload cycle data to the developer.
+**The app does not transmit cycle data to Basic Organizer or to a developer-operated server.** The app's application code is designed not to upload cycle data to Basic Organizer or a developer-operated server.
+As supporting evidence of that design, the app does **not** declare the Android **INTERNET** permission.

-The scheduling library used for folder backups and morning reminders (AndroidX WorkManager) may add system permissions such as `WAKE_LOCK`, `FOREGROUND_SERVICE`, and `ACCESS_NETWORK_STATE`.
-These permissions support background scheduling and execution of app operations on the device.
-They are not used by the developer to upload cycle data to developer-operated servers.
+AndroidX WorkManager and other bundled Android components may contribute system permissions required for background scheduling.
+Some of these permissions can include `WAKE_LOCK`, `FOREGROUND_SERVICE`, or `ACCESS_NETWORK_STATE`.
+Their presence does not mean that Basic Cycle uploads cycle data to the developer or to a developer-operated server.

 Choosing a backup folder uses Android's system file picker, which grants access only to the location selected.
 The app does not request broad storage access.
 Opening an external link (for example the developer page on Google Play) uses the system to launch another application; it does not grant this app network access for uploading cycle data.